How To Improve Cognitive Health

 There are also companies that have taken these concepts and turned them into a game.
 Playing these types of games may help exercise your memory, helping you to increase your overall cognitive function.

 Another way to exercise your brain is by learning something new.
-Have you been waiting to take up a new exercise class, learn to paint, or maybe you have always wanted to learn how to play the guitar.
+Have you been waiting to take up a new exercise class, learn to paint, or finally learn how to play the guitar?

 Whatever new skill you are hoping to learn, it is never too late!
 Learning something new can also be as simple as learning how to cook a new meal.

 It is true what they say: It is important to learn something new every day.
 It may help cognitive function.